xuyankun/VSViG/README.md

 [EEG onset, Clinical onset]: 0 → 1 in an exponential way
 ```

 We also provided the patch extraction operation [here](https://github.com/xuyankun/VSViG/blob/main/extract_patches.py), we simplified the operation by generating a patch with gaussian kernel based on each keypoint.
+We randomly generated [dynamic_partition_order](https://github.com/xuyankun/VSViG/blob/main/dy_point_order.pt) during the training phase, that has been proven to increase the performance.
+If you want to test our model with shuffled partition module, just add this file to the model.
+If you wan to train your own model, just randomly generate a new order file, and keep it same in model inference.

 You can either train your own model or test our pre-trained [VSViG-base.pth](https://github.com/xuyankun/VSViG/blob/main/VSViG-base.pth) on custom or our dataset.

 ## Citation: